chris-hatton/SwiftImage/README.md

 # SwiftImage
-An image manipulation and conversion library for Cocoa Touch, in Swift
+An image manipulation and conversion library for (Cocoa Touch)[https://en.wikipedia.org/wiki/Cocoa_Touch], in Swift

-**SwiftImage** is a work-in-progress library for manipulating and converting between the numerous image representations that exist in Cocoa Touch and it's associated frameworks.
+**SwiftImage** is a work-in-progress library for manipulating and converting between the numerous image representations that exist in (Cocoa Touch)[https://en.wikipedia.org/wiki/Cocoa_Touch] and it's associated frameworks.
 These are:

 - **UIImage** 		(UIKit)
 - **CGImage** 		(CoreGraphics)